Apple Health is a place where you can store and track all of your health and fitness data in one place.

 - There will be an option to Export a PDF for your Doctor.
-It will generate copy of the data, which you will no be able to share via the share button in the top right button.
+It will generate a copy of the data, which you will not be able to share via the share button in the top right button.

 How to view and use Medical ID

-While Apple Health is a hub for all of your tracked data, it does serve another purpose and that's to quickly help share vitals information with first responders that may prove life-saving.
-These include allergies, medications, blood type and whether you're an organ donor.
+While Apple Health is a hub for all of your tracked data, it does serve another purpose and that's to quickly help share vital information with first responders that may prove life-saving.
+These include allergies, medications, blood type, and whether you're an organ donor.